Australian International School, Vietnam

 The Australian International School (AIS) is an Australian private international school located in District 2 of Ho Chi Minh City, Vietnam.
 The school provides an education to students from early childhood pre-school through Year 13.

 Endorsed as an International Baccalaureate World School, the AIS offers the IB Primary Year Programme and IB Diploma* (since August 2013) in the Primary School and Senior School, respectively.
 In the Middle School, it follows the Cambridge Secondary Programme, which leads to the International General Certificate of Secondary Education (IGCSE) examinations at the end of the Middle School (or Year 11).

 The Australian International School and ACG International School Vietnam merged in July 2013 to become the Australian International School.
 The school has over 1,400 students at three purpose-built campuses in District 2.

-AIS is a member of the Academic Colleges Group (ACG).
-ACG is an international education company founded in 1995 with member schools in New Zealand and South East Asia.
+The school is currently owned and operated by Inspired Education Group, an international provider of for-profit schools.